 On its face, this ruling is confined to criminal cases, but if other Native Nations decide to challenge their standing as “Indian Country” for the purposes of the MCA, they would gain some civil jurisdictions that would allow them to tax any business on their land regardless of if it run by a non-native or not.
 This would not take away the taxes paid to the state so this could result in dual taxation.
 Other possible implications could be additional regulations in the form of limiting access to water lying within the boundaries of the tribal nation and the tribal nation seeking federal environmental regulations instead of the more relaxed state regulations by applying for the U.S. Environmental Protection Agency for Treatment as a State (TAS) status.
 Approval of this application would mean the tribal nations could impose more stringent standard than required by federal law (Wayne, et al., 2020).

 How Can PetroLedger Financial Services Help?

 PetroLedger Financial Services provides oil and gas industry expertise to back-office support.
 Whether you have one lease or maybe thousands, PetroLedger has your regulatory compliance needs well in hand.
 We have 25 plus years’ experience in state, federal and tribal reporting.
-From production volume reporting, to state severance taxes, to ONRR reporting (both Federal and Tribal) we can ensure timely and accurate reporting.
+From production volume reporting, to state severance taxes, to ONRR reporting, we can ensure timely and accurate reporting.
 We have experience in state royalty reporting, escheatment, as well as an understanding of the environmental, legal, and safety regulations that apply within the Oil & Gas Industry.

-When you partner with PetroLedger, we take the time to understand your business and fully review your filing history, because we believe that managing compliance properly from the beginning will lead to efficiencies and cost-savings down the road.
+When you partner with PetroLedger, we take the time to understand your business and fully review your filing history.
+We believe that managing compliance properly from the beginning will lead to efficiencies and cost-savings down the road.
 Interested?
 Contact us today!